sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ```

 This is the default constructor, even if you don't write a constructor in your class, it still will be there.
-Untl you write a new Constructor.
+Until you write a new Constructor.

 Lets make the constructor useful